 - retention of financial aid and exemption of student loan pay-back status

-Three semesters of co-op assignments will earn 3 hours of EGR 399, which may be used as an upper division supportive elective (NOT a technical elective), except for the computer science department which counts the three hours as a CS elective.
+Three semesters of co-op assignments will earn 3 hours of EGR 399, may be used as an upper division elective in Computer Science, but you should always check with your academic advisor to make sure.
 If you plan to take the Professional Engineering (PE) Licensure exam, the three tours may count towards practical experience required before taking the exam.
 The State of Kentucky, however, no longer counts worktime before graduation towards practical experience required to take the PE.

-Geographical Distribution of Co-ops: About 70 percent of our alternating co-op students worked in Kentucky.
-The rest were in Alabama, Mississippi, California, Tennessee, Texas, Indiana, Ohio, North Carolina, South Carolina, Virginia, Florida, Virginia, and Maryland.
+Geographical Distribution of Co-ops: About 70 percent of our alternating co-op students work in Kentucky.

 - Summer jobs are great – if you can find them.
-Availability is based on economic conditions.
-In summer ’09 to ’11, summer jobs were practically non-existent.
-More recently, summer jobs as well as co-ops were more plentiful.
-We never know how things will go until April or May.
-From the employer’s perspective, finding meaningful work for an extra person in the summer can be quite a challenge.
-On the other hand, the more committed co-op program provides them a year-round employee who can assume more responsibility, self direction and real engineering projects.
+From the employer’s perspective, creating meaningful assignments for an extra person in the summer can be quite a challenge.
+Also, summers are often when team members take vacation time, so mentorship and work assignments might be less consistent.
+On the other hand, the co-op program provides a year-round employee who can assume more responsibility, self direction and real engineering projects.
 Obtaining a summer job before graduation can be a gamble.
 Co-op positions remain more consistent and predictable.

-- Employers, not primarily UK Engineering, are the ones who request three rotations.
+- Typically, employers are the ones who request three rotations, not the UK College of Engineering.
 Working three rotations for the same employer allows students to progress to more responsibility and ownership of projects during later work sessions.
-The first rotation is an introduction to the company and an “assessment” where the employer evaluates the student’s abilities and work ethic in order to match him or her with the right projects.
+The first rotation is an introduction to the company and an “assessment,” where the employer evaluates the student’s abilities and work ethic in order to match him or her with the right projects.
 During the second and third rotations, students are in charge of their own projects and even manage other workers.
-Sometimes, they present their work to company executives, or the project outcome changes the way a company operates, thus having a lasting impact on the company’s successes.
+They will often present their work to company executives.
+Sometimes, the project outcome changes the way a company operates, thus having a lasting impact on the company’s successes.